Should I Apologize To My Ex? 13 Factors To Consider

 Related Reading: How To Forgive Yourself For Cheating And Not Telling – 8 Helpful Tips

 Should I Apologize To My Ex?
-13 Useful Pointers To Help You Decide
+13 Factors To Consider

 Research points out that staying friends with exes out of suppressed feelings for them led to negative outcomes, whereas staying friends due to security and practical reasons led to more positive outcomes.
 So, the question of the hour is… Are you apologizing to your ex out of suppressed feelings for them or because you want to be civil and don’t want them to hold grudges against you?
 Consider the following questions to arrive at a wise decision:

-Apologizing to an ex years later only makes sense if you caused them a lot of pain and the guilt is still too hard to shake off.
+Apologizing to an ex years later or even weeks or months after the breakup only makes sense if you caused them a lot of pain and the guilt is still too hard to shake off.
+So, before writing that apology text to boyfriend/girlfriend, ask yourself:

 • Did you physically or mentally abuse them?